Sufficient dimension reduction for regression with metric space-valued responses: Discussion

-Lastly, while being able to model a random response object as a function of Euclidean predictors expands our boundaries of applications, there is still room for more novel methods.
-For instance, it will be interesting to see how the distribution of the weekly transmission rate influences the distribution of the vaccination rate while controlling for other demographic factors.
-This will require techniques that can handle the regression of a random response on random predictor objects, which may include a mixture of predictor classes.
-In addition, the method illustrated in this paper covers only linear dimension reduction.
-An extension to nonlinear methods and non-monotone link functions will be an interesting domain to explore in the future. \\
+Lastly, while being able to model a random response object as a function of Euclidean predictors expands our boundaries of applications, there is still room for more novel methods that can handle complex mix of responses and predictors in several metric spaces.
+Finally, the methods illustrated in this paper cover only linear sufficient dimension reduction.
+An extension to nonlinear SDR would be an interesting domain to explore in the future.